edezhic/prest/README.md

 Yes.
 Initial motivation came from [Rust](https://www.rust-lang.org/) itself - arguably the most [reliable practical language](https://edezhic.medium.com/reliable-software-engineering-with-rust-5bb4553b5d54).
 It's adoption is growing rapidly, but most newcomers are getting lost in the myriads of libraries and struggle to build their first apps.
 So, this project is aiming to provide a batteries-included basic setup.

 **Prest allows building full-stack cross-platform apps for the development cost of writing HTML**.
 Database?
 Already embedded one with orm-like capabilities.
 Authentication?
 Built-in as well.
 UI?
 Everything necessary for smooth DX is included.
 Want an app-like experience?
 Add a single line in the build script and you'll get an [installable PWA](https://web.dev/articles/what-are-pwas).
 Deployment?
 Just setup server's ssh credentials and click "Deploy".
 Want to know how server is doing?
 Admin panel already provides most important stats.
-This is possible thanks to a bunch of amazing dependencies described in the [internals](https://prest.blog/internals).
+Built-in https.
+And more.
+All of this is possible thanks to a bunch of amazing dependencies described in the [internals](https://prest.blog/internals).

 ### available features